Let’s face it—as a small business owner, you simply can’t do all the things in your business while also working on your business to grow it.

 If you’re selling any type of item that will run out, replenish emails are incredibly valuable for keeping customers coming back for more.
 Whether you’re selling face wash or specialty trash bags, figure out when your customers are likely to be running low and set up automated email campaigns with a link to re-up.

 If you’re going to run a successful ecommerce business, you can’t be bogged down trying to handle the minutiae of digital marketing on your own.
 And if you choose to do nothing, you’ll just fall farther and farther behind.
 But when you combine marketing automation, CRM, and ecommerce, you’ll be able to market to your audience without spending all your time working in the thick of it.
 Instead, you’ll free yourself up to work on your business.

-With automation, you can create campaigns that boost sales, grow your following, and encourage return shopping like never before.
+With Keap's automation capabilities, you can create campaigns that boost sales, grow your following, and encourage return shopping like never before.